pkjr002/BASIC/BASIC_git.md

 ### Delete a file that was previously tracked and pushed to gitHub

-> :rotating_red_light: This workflow rewrites history — if anyone else has cloned the repo, they’ll need to re-clone or force reset.
+> :rotating_light: This workflow rewrites history — if anyone else has cloned the repo, they’ll need to re-clone or force reset.

 1. make sure you have `git filter-repo` (modern replacement for `filter-branch`)
     ```